 This is a night club just a couple of blocks from the eviction that resulted in the previous quilt and the inspiration for its design.

-The quilts in this series are all made from clothes and bedding left curbside after an eviction – each quilt representing a single eviction.
+The quilts in this series are all made from clothes and bedding left curbside – each quilt representing a single household.
 67"x92"

 In this close-up of the previous quilt, you can see more about how it is constructed: All of the quilts are pieced out, sewn together into a top, and then hand-tied with cotton yarn.